Émile Jaques-Dalcroze: Biography

 Émile Henri Jaques was born in Vienna in 1865.
 He later adopted the name Émile Jaques-Dalcroze.
-His mother, Julie Jaques, was a music teacher, so he was in contact with music since his childhood.
-By influence of his mother, Dalcroze formally began his musical studies still in his early years.
+His mother, Julie Jaques, was a music teacher, so he was in contact with music since his childhood; while his father was a salesman of Swiss clocks.
+Influenced by his mother, Dalcroze formally began his musical studies in his early years.
 When he was 10 years old, his family moved to Geneva, Switzerland, and in 1877, Dalcroze joined the Conservatoire de Musique.
 He also studied at the College of Geneva, which he did not appreciate.
 Dalcroze considered the college as a "prison" where education was basically rules, which were not concerned about the students' interests.

-In 1881, he was part of the Belles-Lettres Literary Society, a student group dedicated to acting, writing, and performing music.
+In 1881, he was part of the Belles-Lettres Literary Society, a student group dedicated to acting, writing, and performing music, theatre, and opera.
 At that time, Dalcroze felt more interested in composing.
 In 1884, he studied composition with Léo Delibes and Gabriel Fauré.
-Around the same year, he was part of the Comedie Francaise.
+Around the same year, he studied acting with leading players of the Comédie-Française.
 Further on, he studied composition with Mathis Lussy, which influenced him in the process of rhythmic development.
 By the year 1886, he was the assistant conductor in Argelia, where he discovered Arab folk music.
 In contact with this kind of music, Dalcroze noticed that there were different worlds of rhythmic expression, each of which would require a particular way of writing, as well as a unique performance style.
 Accordingly, he developed a new kind of music notation.
 In 1887, he went to the Conservatory of Vienna, where he studied with Anton Bruckner.

-Dalcroze was appointed Professor of Harmony at the Conservatoire de Musique de Genève in 1892, but in 1910, he left and established his own school in Hellerau, near Dresden.
+Dalcroze was appointed Professor of Harmony at the Conservatoire de Musique de Genève in 1892, at the age of 27, but in 1910, he left and established his own school in Hellerau, near Dresden.
 Many great exponents of modern dance in the twentieth century spent time at the school, including Kurt Jooss and Hanya Holm, Rudolf Laban, Maria Rambert, Uday Shankar, and Mary Wigman.
 In 1911, Dalcroze and his students were invited by Prince Sergei Volkonsky to show their work in St. Petersburg and Moscow, establishing eurhythmics at the Moscow Art Theatre and inspiring Stanislavski's "tempo-rhythm".
 His work was part of the music event in the art competition at the 1912 Summer Olympics.

-Dalcroze came back to Geneva in 1914 to open a new institute and in 1920, the school was moved to Helleray Laxenburg, near Vienna.
-However, it was closed by the Nazis.
+Dalcroze returned to Geneva in 1914 and opened the Institut Jaques-Dalcroze, which continues to provide professional training to the present day.
+The work established at Hellerau was moved to Helleray Laxenburg, near Vienna, in 1920.
+However, this school was closed with the rise of the Nazis.
 Dalcroze died in Geneva on 1 July 1950.